Last updated: 14 November 2023

 - where we are legally obliged to undertake data processing prevention and/or detection of fraud and crime

-- to process financial transactions such as the Department for Work and Pensions or where the Council is acting on behalf of other Government Bodies including the Department of Health and Social Care, Ministry of Housing, Communities and Local Government or the Ministry of Justice
+- to process financial transactions such as the Department for Work and Pensions or where the Council is acting on behalf of other Government Bodies.
+This includes the Department of Health and Social Care, the Ministry of Housing, Communities and Local Government, or the Ministry of Justice

 - where necessary to safeguard people to protect them from harm or injury

 - conduct research or statistical analysis that allows us to target and plan the provision of services for adults

 - to identify residents/service users for notifying them of proposed or planned changes to services that may affect them

 - to assist the council in responding to emergencies or major accidents.
 This allows the council, in conjunction with the emergency services, to identify people who may need additional support

 - processing is necessary to protect someone’s life.

 In accordance with the data protection act 2018, we need a "lawful basis" for collecting and using information about you.
 There are a variety of different lawful bases for processing personal data which are set out in the data protection act.